On this page you can find a summary of the open-source content I have worked on personally (in blue) or professionally (in green).

 In 2023, I translated the Hugging Face diffusion models course.

-The content is structured in 4 chapters covering 17 web pages 🌐 and 8 Jupyter notebooks 📓 (PyTorch).
+The content is structured into 4 chapters covering 17 web pages 🌐 and 8 Jupyter notebooks 📓 (in PyTorch).

 AI agents course

-In 2025, I contributed with Kim NOEL to the translation of the Hugging Face AI agents course.
+In 2025, I collaborated with Kim NOEL on the translation of the Hugging Face AI agents course.

-The content is structured in 4 units (+ 3 bonus) across 74 web pages 🌐 and 16 Jupyter notebooks 📓.
+The content is structured into 4 units (+ 3 bonus) spread across 74 web pages 🌐 and 16 Jupyter notebooks 📓.

-All resources are available on the Hugging Face website.
+You can find all these resources on the Hugging Face website.

 LLM evaluation guide

-The content is structured in 5 chapters across 30 web pages 🌐 and 3 Jupyter notebooks 📓.
+The content is structured into 5 chapters spread across 30 web pages 🌐 and 3 Jupyter notebooks 📓.